Measuring & Detecting

 Using quantification

 Masks applied to the canvas can be gated on the expression of one or more biomarkers or parameters when compatible quantification results exist for the current mask.
-Under Advanced canvas options -> Configuration -> Gating, users may select multiple gating parameters and apply them to the mask:
+Under Configure, annotate, measure, and more -> Configuration -> Gating

-The parameters to be included in the current gate can be set under Set gating categories, and the gating threshold for individual biomarkers can be adjusted by selecting the relevant biomarker and changing the range slider values under Modify gating parameters.
-All gating parameters are min-max normalized within the quantification results between 0-1, and gating parameters represent a normalized range of expression. users may apply the gate as either the union of all ranges (cells that are in any of the gating parameters) or the intersection (cells that are present in all of the gating parameters).
-Is uers identify object populations of interest, the objects may be annotated directly under Create gating annotation with the specified annotation category and type, similar to other annotations.
-These annotations can then be applied to the UMAP layout, or exported in CSV format with the object ids listed for each annotation grouping.
+.
+All gating parameters are min-max normalized within the quantification results between 0-1, and gating parameters represent a normalized range of expression.
+Users may apply the gate as either the union of all ranges (objects that are in any of the gating parameters) or the intersection (objects that are present in all of the gating parameters).

 Custom gating lists

 Alternatively, users may supply a string of comma separated mask IDs for gating.
 The mask objects with IDs that correspond to those contained within the string are shown.
-In the example below, the cells with mask ids 100, 200, 300, 400, and 500 are shown filled in relative to all other objects:
+In the example below, the objects with mask ids 100, 200, 300, 400, and 500 are shown filled in relative to all other objects:

-Users may toggle the Gate on custom IDs button to switch between the two gating techniques listed above.
+button to switch between the two gating techniques listed above.

 Annotation projection from quantification results